 What Happens If You Don't Have Car Insurance in Minnesota?

 If you allow your insurance to lapse or are found driving without insurance, you face stiff penalties and fines.
-You can be fined between $200 and $1,000 for a first offense.
+You can be fined up to $1,000 for a first offense.
 You may also have your license revoked and vehicle registration suspended.
 In some cases, you could serve up to 90 days in jail.
 If you are unable to pay the fine, the state law does allow you to complete community service instead.

 How Much Vehicle Insurance Do You Need?